BerndiVader/MythicDenizenAddon/readme.md

 #### Commands for ActiveMobs:

+- mmapplymythic entity:dEntity mobtype:string level:integer
+  - Required: entity - any living entity and mobtype - the name of the mythicmobs mob
+  - Optional: level - apply a level to the new mythicmob
+  - Returns: <entry[savename].activemob> intance of the transformed mythicmobs mob

+- mmremovemythic activemob:dActiveMob
+  - Required: activemob - any mythicmobs mob that should be transformed into an ordinary entity
+  - Returns: <entry[savename].entity> intance of the transformed mythicmobs mob

 - mmspawnmob mobtype:string location world:string level:integer save:string
   - Required: mobtype (valid mythicmob) and location as dLocation
   - Optional: world as string, level as integer and save as string